CloudNative-Solutions/CloudNative-Solutions.github.io/content/english/blog/argocd-and-clusterapi.md

 ---
-title: "The Dynamic Duo of Kubernetes: Exploring Argo CD and ClusterAPI Integration"
+title: "The Dynamic Duo of Kubernetes: Exploring Argo CD and Cluster API Integration"
 date: 2024-03-22
 draft: false
 author: "Marius Oprin"
 image: "/images/blog/argocd-and-clusterapi/argocd-and-clusterapi.png"
-tags: ["Argo CD", "ClusterAPI", "Kubernetes"]
+tags: ["Argo CD", "Cluster API", "Kubernetes"]
 categories: ["GitOps"]
-description: "Exploring the seamless integration of Argo CD and ClusterAPI for Kubernetes cluster management."
+description: "Exploring the seamless integration of Argo CD and Cluster API for Kubernetes cluster management."
 ---

 In the world of Kubernetes, managing multiple clusters and ensuring their configurations are as declared can be a challenging task.
-However, the integration of **Argo CD** with **ClusterAPI (CAPI)** is changing the game, making multi-cluster management seamless and more efficient.
-In this blog post, we'll delve into how Argo CD and ClusterAPI work together to automate the provisioning and configuration of Kubernetes clusters, focusing on the pivotal role of the [**argocd-capi-controller**](https://github.com/CloudNative-Solutions/argocd-capi-controller), the power of ApplicationSets, and the strategic deployment sequencing with Argo CD's sync-wave feature.
+However, the integration of **Argo CD** with **Cluster API (CAPI)** is changing the game, making multi-cluster management seamless and more efficient.
+In this blog post, we'll delve into how Argo CD and Cluster API work together to automate the provisioning and configuration of Kubernetes clusters, focusing on the pivotal role of the [**argocd-capi-controller**](https://github.com/CloudNative-Solutions/argocd-capi-controller), the power of ApplicationSets, and the strategic deployment sequencing with Argo CD's sync-wave feature.

-## The Synergy Between Argo CD and ClusterAPI
+## The Synergy Between Argo CD and Cluster API

-### Introduction to Argo CD and ClusterAPI
+### Introduction to Argo CD and Cluster API

 **Argo CD** is a declarative, GitOps continuous delivery tool for Kubernetes.
 It enables developers to define and control the deployment of applications and configurations in a Git repository, ensuring that the state of the clusters matches the declarations in Git.

-**ClusterAPI (CAPI)**, on the other hand, is a Kubernetes sub-project focused on providing declarative APIs and tooling to simplify provisioning, upgrading, and operating multiple Kubernetes clusters.
+**Cluster API (CAPI)**, on the other hand, is a Kubernetes sub-project focused on providing declarative APIs and tooling to simplify provisioning, upgrading, and operating multiple Kubernetes clusters.
 By treating cluster management as a Kubernetes-native application, CAPI abstracts away the complexities of interacting directly with infrastructure technologies.

 ### Unveiling the argocd-capi-controller